pssdc/CarND-Behavioral-Cloning-P3/writeup_template.md

 Training data was chosen to keep the vehicle driving on the road.
 * I used only center lane driving in my training.
 * I generated the recovering from the left and right sides of the road wherever the car started to drift from the center and crashed.
+Below are some snapshots of the areas on the track where the car crashed.
+I did not add any extra recovery data.
 * I found that the data with 0, 0, 0 angles did not make any difference in training.
 Hence to speed up my training, I removed all the images with 0, 0, 0 from the training set.
+![recovery1]
+![recovery2]
+![recovery3]
+![recovery4]

 ###Model Architecture and Training Strategy